Michael Anderson Photography – Mounds View Senior Portrait Photographer

 Another way to make some of your images stand out from the rest is to have some of them done in monochrome.
 Including black & white images as part of your senior session is a great way to make certain images stand out from the rest.
 Especially when they are intentionally created to be B&W images.

-Yes, it is very easy in this digital age to simply turn any image into black and white, but having a photographic artist that shoots specifically for B&W is a great way to get awesome senior photos.
+Yes, it is very easy in this digital age to simply turn any image into black and white, but having a photographic artist who photographs specifically for B&W is a great way to get awesome senior photos.

 It’s a really good idea to have a senior portrait consultation with your photographer ahead of time.
 That way you can discuss your likes and dislikes, and give them some direction on who you are and where you are going in your life.
 This can have a dramatic effect on capturing your individual personality and interests.